Dame Linda Dobbs, the first black High Court judge, discusses a remarkable career of high profile cases.

 And her concerns about not knowing anyone on the Bench?
-While other courts such as the Commercial Court and the Central Family Court have fewer judges, their own building and “their own little tearoom, presumably,” the 60-odd High Court judges of the Queen’s Bench Division are spreadall over the Royal Courts of Justice, “so there wasn’t that common space where you could sit and have a chat and get to know your colleagues.”
+While other Divisions such as Chancery and Family have fewer judges, their own building, the 60-odd High Court judges of the Queen’s Bench Division are spreadall over the Royal Courts of Justice, “so there wasn’t that common space where you could sit and have a chat and get to know your colleagues.”
 She remembers: “I had to pluck up the courage to go into a busy judge’s room on my corridor to say, ‘Can I run this past you?’
 Every time I did they were always terribly nice and helpful, but it’s not the same as chewing over some legal issue with your mates in chambers.”

 Aspire state of mind